 Let’s start by diving into what primer is and what it does.

-Looking for painting jobs in Chicago?
+Looking for painting jobs as a professional painter?
 Learn more about becoming an Improovy Pro Contractor.

 What Is Primer Paint?

 Primer is a base coat used to help treat a surface before applying a topcoat.
 Accordingly, primer is formulated to ensure maximum adhesion.
 Better paint adhesion means your paint job lasts longer.